will2357/dot-files/README.md

 ### Usage
 #### Full Install
-Tested on a clean install of Ubuntu 22.04.3 LTS Desktop minimal install with no additional packages.
+Tested on a clean install of Ubuntu 22.04.3 LTS Desktop and Server editions minimal install with no additional packages.

 ```
 wget https://github.com/will2357/dot_files/archive/refs/heads/master.tar.gz